 A specialist in environmental history, Adam Rome is the author of two books: The Genius of Earth Day: How a 1970 Teach-In Unexpectedly Made the First Green Generation (2013) and The Bulldozer in the Countryside: Suburban Sprawl and the Rise of American Environmentalism (2001), which won the OAH Frederick Jackson Turner Award.
 He also is a coeditor of Green Capitalism?
 Business and the Environment in the Twentieth Century (2017).
-A former editor of Environmental History, he has written about environmental reform in the Gilded Age and Progressive Era, when Americans first tried to stop pollution, conserve natural resources, and preserve wild places and wild creatures.
-He is currently working on a book about the history of efforts to make the basic institutions of American society more sustainable.
+A former editor of Environmental History, he is writing the environmental history volume for the Oxford University Press Very Short Introduction series.
+He also is working on a book about efforts to green American business since the late 1980s.

 Image credit: Evan Knape